sven-m/itude-mobile-samples/logic-flow-sample/README.md

-Sample project to illustrate webservice integration in Mobbl:
+Sample project to illustrate logic flow in Mobbl:
+- Writing Actions to login, logout
+- Handling login errors
+- Writing Outcomes with conditional origins
-- Writing a service that fits a webservice
+- Overriding cached data from a webservice
-- Getting data
-- Caching it

-The differences between the master-detail-sample and this project are solely to do with webservice integration.
+This project extends the webservice sample project.

 ## Overview